⛽ BlowingYards · Gas Backpack Blowers

 Air Speed (MPH)

-How fast air exits the gas backpack blower nozzle.
+How fast air exits the nozzle.
 Higher MPH dislodges matted debris and wet leaves from cracks and hard surfaces.
 Most gas backpack blowers deliver 170–240 MPH.
-CFM × MPH together determine Newton force — the truest performance measure.
+CFM × MPH together determine Newton force — the truest performance measure for real-world clearing.

 Range: 170 – 240 MPH